Navigating THRS: Pointers for New Faculty

 In all cases, the maxim for printing is "plan ahead!"
 Even the most efficient and organized among us are not always able to do this, but we'd very much appreciate your efforts toward this ideal.

 The duplication of exams is done only by Michelle (not work study students), also on the SHARP printer.
 Please be sure to give your exams directly to her or leave them for her in a sealed envelope in the office.
 Remember that we all seem to give exams around the same time.
 In the busy final exam season, especially, please allow Michelle a turnaround time of at least four business days.

 Offices have been assigned and a name plates should be on the appropriate doors.
 Office space is rather tight so please try to accommodate one another if you have an office mate.
 If the name plate is not there or if you do not have an office key, please see Michelle.
 Please be sure to get a key to the department office (Maher 276) as well.

 You have an assigned mailbox in the department office.

-ID cards and parking permits can be obtained from Campus Card Services.
-This office is now part of the One Stop Student Center (UC 127, x2700).
+ID cards and parking permits can be obtained from Campus Card Office and the Parking Services Office.
+They are located in the University Center 102 and 127.
 Note that the parking permit is available to non-benefits based faculty at one-half the ordinary rate.